cultuurnet/udb3-schema/readme.md

 They have no trailing slash, as they represent a single resource.

 Examples:
+- Get info about the current user: `GET /user`
 - Update the title of an event: `PUT /events/{eventId}/title`

 ### PATCH requests